P/E RATIO: [PASS]

 EPS GROWTH FOR CURRENT QUARTER MUST BE GREATER THAN PRIOR 3 QUARTERS: [PASS]

-The EPS growth rate for the current quarter, 33.33% must be greater than or equal to the historical growth which is 64.91%.
-Since this is not the case WEN would therefore fail this test.
+The EPS growth rate for the current quarter, Infinity% must be greater than or equal to the historical growth which is 64.91%.
+WEN would therefore pass this test.

 EARNINGS PERSISTENCE: [PASS]